knobs-dials/file-count/README.md

 A slightly more informative variation on `du`

-For example:
 * reports size and also contained number of files and directories
-* reports both base-1000 and base-1024 numbers.
-Mostly because I got tired of explaining the difference at work.
+* reports both base-1000 and base-1024 numbers
+  * Mostly because I got tired of explaining the difference at work.
 * doesn't produce output for 2 (by default) directories deeper than the directory we started in - less spammy
 * optionally sorts by size
 * optionally filters out small-fry directories, e.g. -S 100M in the first example.